Acetyl-CoA carboxylase: Mechanism

 The overall reaction of ACAC(A,B) proceeds by a two-step mechanism.
 The first reaction is carried out by BC and involves the ATP-dependent carboxylation of biotin with bicarbonate serving as the source of CO_{2}.
 The carboxyl group is transferred from biotin to acetyl-CoA to form malonyl-CoA in the second reaction, which is catalyzed by CT.

 The reaction mechanism of ACAC(A,B).

 In the active site, the reaction proceeds with extensive interaction of the residues Glu296 and positively charged Arg338 and Arg292 with the substrates.
 Two Mg^{2+} are coordinated by the phosphate groups on the ATP, and are required for ATP binding to the enzyme.
-Bicarbonate is deprotonated by Glu296, although in solution, this proton transfer is unlikely as the pKa of bicarbonate is 10.3.
+Bicarbonate is deprotonated by Glu296, although in solution, this proton transfer is unlikely as the pK_{a} of bicarbonate is 10.3.
 The enzyme apparently manipulates the pKa to facilitate the deprotonation of bicarbonate.
-The pKa of bicarbonate is decreased by its interaction with positively charged side chains of Arg338 and Arg292.
+The pK_{a} of bicarbonate is decreased by its interaction with positively charged side chains of Arg338 and Arg292.
 Furthermore, Glu296 interacts with the side chain of Glu211, an interaction that has been shown to cause an increase in the apparent pKa.
 Following deprotonation of bicarbonate, the oxygen of the bicarbonate acts as a nucleophile and attacks the gamma phosphate on ATP.
-The carboxyphosphate intermediate quickly decomposes to CO_{2} and PO_{4}^{3−}.
-The PO_{4}^{3−} deprotonates biotin, creating an enolate, stabilized by Arg338, that subsequently attacks CO_{2} resulting in the production of carboxybiotin.
+The carboxyphosphate intermediate quickly decomposes to CO_{2} and PO4(3-).
+The PO4(3-) deprotonates biotin, creating an enolate, stabilized by Arg338, that subsequently attacks CO_{2} resulting in the production of carboxybiotin.
 The carboxybiotin translocates to the carboxyl transferase (CT) active site, where the carboxyl group is transferred to acetyl-CoA.
 In contrast to the BC domain, little is known about the reaction mechanism of CT.
 A proposed mechanism is the release of CO_{2} from biotin, which subsequently abstracts a proton from the methyl group from acetyl-CoA carboxylase.
 The resulting enolate attacks CO_{2} to form malonyl-CoA.
 In a competing mechanism, proton abstraction is concerted with the attack of acetyl-CoA.